MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 }</pre>

+> This method extends the write() method of the CustTable data source on the CustTable form using Chain of Command (CoC).
+After the base logic runs, it checks whether the MB500CustTable extension table is enabled and, if so, inserts its data after the base table’s data using insertAfterBaseTable.

 22.Select **Save All**, and then find the **SysExtensionSerializerFramework**
     project in **Solution Explorer**, right-click it to open the context menu, and then select **Build**.

+> Note: The build is currently failing.

 # Exercise 3: Update data entities when using the **SysExtensionSerializer** framework